Anglezarke: Geography

 Anglezarke covers 2,793 acres of high moorland on the western slopes of the West Pennine Moors reaching about 1,000 feet above sea level.
 Anglezarke is a settlement of scattered farmhouses with no village centre.
 The hamlet of White Coppice, where there was a cotton mill, is in the north-west corner, and Hempshaws, now in ruins, in the south-east.
 The township is crossed by a minor road on the western border from Rivington to Heapey.
 The underlying rocks are millstone grit and sandstones of the lower Lower Coal Measures.
 There were several quarries whose stone was used for road-making.
 The source of the River Yarrow is at Will Narr on Anglezarke Moor.
 The west of the area is dominated by the Anglezarke and Yarrow Reservoirs.

 Population

 Economy

 Anglezarke's economy is primarily agricultural, with land used mostly for grazing.
 Some farmers have diversified into providing leisure and storage facilities for camping, caravanning and guest accommodation.
 Tourists are attracted by the historic landscape and scenery and access to a network of hiking trails.

-Sport and culture
+Sports

 Anglezarke Quarry is a destination for rock climbing and has been used for training by serious climbers such as Sir Chris Bonington.
 Cricket is played at White Coppice.
 The area was the location for the 2002 Commonwealth Games Mountain Biking competition.
 There is an extensive network of footpaths providing public access for hikers.

+Popular culture

 Anglezarke Quarry was used for filming the TV series Jewel in the Crown in 1984.
-Anglezarke is a setting in the book, "The Spook's Secret" by Joseph Delaney.
+Anglezarke is a setting in the book, The Spook's Secret by Joseph Delaney.
 Musician and poet Richard Skelton used the Anglezarke landscape to inspire his writing and music.

+In the "Now.Here," Book saga, Shenandoah, the coastal forest hometown to the main character, Kiona, is built on top of what was Anglezarke that perished during "The Firestorm" event that occurred over 300 years prior, during the Hundred Years War.